Lally Weymouth: Career

-Personal life
+Personal life and death

-In 1963, she married architect Yann Weymouth They divorced in 1969.
+In 1964, then a senior at Radcliffe, she married architect Yann Weymouth.
+They divorced in 1969.
 They had two daughters: Katharine Weymouth, publisher of the Washington Post from 2008 to 2013, and Pamela Alma Weymouth, a writer for Huffington Post.

 Weymouth was portrayed in the 2017 film The Post by Alison Brie.

+Weymouth died from pancreatic cancer at her home in Manhattan, New York, on September 29, 2025, at the age of 82.

+Legacy

+Weymouth was known for her prowess in the New York social scene.
+Attendance at her annual July Fourth party in Southampton was a prized invitation, with hundreds of attendees ranging from bank presidents to members of Congress.
+Weymouth would stand at the end of the receiving line, greeting each guest and allowing them to have a photo taken with her.